 Individual arrivals to hotel.

 Meeting at the hotel’s lobby with tourguide and office representative.
-This will be continue by a delicious welcome dinner.
+Continue by a delicious welcome dinner.

 Overnight in Warsaw.